 Probably not the best idea, but we’ll go over it.
 Back to the idea that the low-carb/keto lifestyle isn’t for everyone and is for some, there’s also plenty of individuals, athletes, and coaches out there that recommend various times allotted for cutting back carbs.

 While no one approach is perfect, and quite honestly there’s not much conclusive research on it, what we do know is that the 2-4 week window to keto-adapt holds true.
 Through this timeframe, you can cut carbs without turning into a hangry beast.
 Much progress/performance indicators aren’t really going to show themselves until you’re making substantial amounts of ketones (for most people – eating >50g carbs/day).

 Nobody mentally, or physically, likes stopping something immediately, so dramatically changing your diet ALL at once isn’t going to be the best idea.
 Gradually moving from processed and refined foods into whole and natural foods will take time, but will also make the keto transition easier.
 In fact, transitioning from a high-carb to low carb diet, before going full keto, can make the transition a whole lot more enjoyable.
-Find out if a low carbohydrate diet is right for you by clicking HERE.

 Max Carbs For Keto - 50g Carb Ketogenic Rule of Thumb

 No, I didn’t just pull that number out of my ass and neither did anyone else.
 Based on your own food preferences and individual tolerance, the exact breakdown of ~30-50g carbs/day will come from various sources.
 If you’re looking for a general starter guide, then we’ve got you covered below with our keto food list.